JUCHY/react-app-chrome-extension/README.md

 # React Notes APP Chrome Extension

-Create Basic Chrome Extension using previously created serverless API to allow users to see notes created on top of browser
+Create Basic Chrome Extension using previously created using previously made Notes [Serverless API](https://github.com/JUCHY/serverless-stack-api) to allow users to see notes created on top of browser

 ### In Progress
 - [x] Get basic React App Working on Chrome Extensions